segment-boneyard/nightmare/Readme.md

 Starting with Nightmare v3 one can choose the specific base functions that are defined on the Nightmare object.

 By default, all modules are associated with the nightmare instance whe using require("nightmare").
-If you only want to use a portion of the functionality you can include only the modules you're interested in.
+If you only want to use a portion of the functionality you can include only the modules you're interested in, or, if you're not happy with the included ones, completely rewrite your own actions.

 ```
 const Nightmare = require("nightmare/lib/nightmare"); //require the base nightmare class.